COVID claims county deputy

 The COVID-19 virus claimed the life of a Burt County deputy sheriff.

-Memorial services for Justin Smith, including last call and military honors, will be 11 a.m.
-Saturday, July 31, 2021, at Tekamah City Auditorium.
+Memorial services for Justin Smith, including last call and military honors, were held Saturday, July 31, 2021, at Tekamah City Auditorium.
 Burial will be at a later date.

 In a statement to the media, Burt County Sheriff Eric Nick said advanced life support measures had been taken to stabilize Smith during his battle with COVID-19.
 Nick said his deputy had been in the hospital for over two weeks fighting the virus, “but never got any better.”